 - help you reach and maintain a healthy weight by burning calories*

-- help control blood pressure
+- help manage blood sugar and blood pressure

 - lower your risk for a heart attack

-- help you feel good about yourself
+- help you feel more confident

-- reduce stress, anxiety and depression
+- reduce stress, anxiety, and depression

 - improve your fitness level